 Today we have a large number of sound banks at our disposal.
 They became an inevitable part of music production starting from famous redesigned synthesizers like Moog and Oberheim, all the way to complex live string and drum ensembles.
-Consequently, the dedication with which these sound libraries are made is simply stunning and they sound truly realistic.
-In next tutorial, I will speak about one of these banks which is based on a completely different idea regarding layering and blending of the number of sound sources.
+Consequently, the dedication with which these sound libraries are made is just stunning and they sound genuinely realistic.
+In the next tutorial, I will speak about one of these banks which is based on a completely different idea regarding layering and blending of the number of sound sources.

 Galaxy-X by Best Service

-The Galaxy-X by Best Service is a stunning new instrument.
-At its core, it is a convolution synthesizer creating exceptional sounds by using an extraordinary sound design, FX convolution.
+The Galaxy-X by Best Service is a stunning instrument.
+At its core, it is a convolution synthesizer creating exceptional sounds by using extraordinary sound design, FX convolution.
 Fx convolution basically refers to a very special interaction between two sounds creating a stunning new one.
 This convolution process which develops one of the kind sounds is quite complicated but Galaxy-X makes it easy and intuitive to handle.
 That’s is because the Galaxy-X for the first time unites all the elements of the convolution in one integrated system within one virtual instrument.
-In this tutorial, we will look at Galaxy-X interface and explain how it works.
+In this tutorial, we will look at the Galaxy-X interface and explain how it works.
 So without further delay let’s start!

-As Galaxy-X requires a base sampler to work, I will load a fresh instance of the Engine 2 into new MIDI channel within Soundbridge.
+As Galaxy-X requires a base sampler to work, I will load a fresh instance of the Engine 2 into a new MIDI channel within Soundbridge.
 Engine 2 is a sampler instrument much like Kontakt player by Native Instruments which you will need to install separately.

 Upon opening of the Engine 2 interface, we can see the “add layer” icon on the top right part of the interface.
 By clicking on it we have loaded new, empty, layer.
 Within the layer, if we click on empty blue space next to the on/off sign, we are switched to the browser which is showing the list of the sound banks.
 In this case, I will choose a preset from Galaxy-X FX bank.